 Life is a battle, isn’t it?
 We are caught between two armies, ‘self’ and spirit, fighting to the death.
-Some days we give in to the side of ‘self’ and our lives are filled with misery.
+Some days we give in to the side of ‘self’ and our lives fill with misery.
 Other days we side with spirit and feel joy in our relationship with Jesus.
-This is our world and what we face daily as believers but we can overcome in this battle through thankfulness.
+This is our world and what we face daily as believers, but we can overcome in this battle through thankfulness.

-What if I told you there is a super powerful weapon you can learn to use to blast ‘self’ right out of existence?
+What if I told you there is a super powerful weapon you can use to blast ‘self’ right out of existence?
 Would you want that?
 Read on.

 God has given us, in His Word, very real, practical tactics to defeat ‘self’ and end its reign of terror.
 It is a simple truth that there is immense spiritual power in thankfulness.
 With gratitude anyone can neutralize the enemy called ‘self’.
 ‘Self’, however, will “not go gentle into that good night.”
 It tries to convince us to spiritualize the strategies God gives to neutralize them.
 Being thankful is no different.